atomicincrement/atomicincrement.github.io/_posts/2024-01-14-rust-game-development.md

 C++ also lets you use multithreaded code and most modern C++ game engines let you create huge number of tasks and events which will be handled during the frame or over the course of many frames.

+In garbage collected languages like C#, objects are *only* allocated on the heap which is much costlier than allocating on the stack.

 ## Problems with C and C++